Banking staffing allows boards of trustees to decide when they’ll use their staffing entitlement.

 Each fortnight, we produce your banking staffing report along with a staff usage and expenditure report to help you monitor your staffing usage.
 Read these reports alongside each other.

-If you are an authorised user, you can download the reports from Novopay Online.
-To become an authorised user, complete the NOVO5 form (external link) .
-Go to NOVO forms to download it.
+If you're an authorised user, you can download the reports from Novopay Online.
+To become an authorised user download and complete the NOVO5 form.

 What you’ll see on your banking staffing report